-Thankfully there are lots of free and easy ways to adjust our daily activities so as to make them more sustainable.
+Thankfully there are lots of free and easy ways to hack our daily activities to make them more sustainable.
 Here are a few that ;

 - Ditch printed parking tickets and download the Parking Tag app.
 Tip: switch off the automatic text message alert or you’ll pay an extra 20cent on each ticket.

-- Buy less meat, either by having one meat-free meal a week or putting less in a recipe.
+- Buy less meat, either by having one meat-free meal a week or putting less in each meal.
 I find cutting meat into smaller pieces than normal makes it go further in things like stir fries.
 It also means it cooks quicker keeping down energy bills.

 - Ask for no-straws when buying drinks in restaurants and bars.

-- Message companies to congratulate them on their waste reduction efforts, or with suggestions on how to improve them.
+- Congratulate companies on their waste reduction efforts, or with suggestions on how to improve them.

 - Switch to the search engine Ecosia; they plant trees with the money they generate from advertising revenue.
 Tab for a Cause uses the same model to raise funds for social, health and environmental charities around the world, and OCG supports the cleaning of oceans.
 Other search engines that donate to charities include Benelab and Every Click.
 There’s also a mobile phone app The Tree App that will plant trees in return for watching some ads, at no cost to you.

-- Message public figures and celebrities to suggest that they encourage their followers to reduce their plastic consumption.
+- Message public figures and celebrities to suggest ways they can encourage their followers to reduce their environmental impact.

 - Refuse all free samples, i.e. pens, lollipops, make-up samples.
 After all who really needs a new pen!